Thad Matta: Ohio State

 In the 2010–11 season, Matta's Buckeyes were 29–2, ranked #1 in all polls (16–2 in conference play), and won the outright Big Ten Championship.
 The Buckeyes beat Penn State on March 13 to win their 2nd consecutive Big Ten tournament title.
 The Buckeyes were the overall number one seed in the 2011 NCAA tournament and the number one seed in the Eastern bracket, where the Buckeyes won two games in Cleveland before losing to eventual Eastern regional champion Kentucky.

 In the 2011–12 season, Matta led Ohio State to its third straight Big Ten championship, shared with Michigan and Michigan State.
 Ohio State advanced to the Final Four for the second time in Matta's career, before losing to Kansas in a game the Buckeyes led by nine at halftime.

 In the 2012–13 season, Ohio State finished second in the Big Ten regular season, one game behind league champion Indiana.
 The Buckeyes went on to win the Big Ten tournament in Chicago, which was Matta's fourth Big Ten tournament championship.
 The Buckeyes were a 2 seed in the 2013 NCAA tournament.
 They lost in the Elite Eight to Wichita State.

 On March 12, 2015, Matta set a school record for victories, winning his 298th game for OSU after defeating Minnesota in the Big Ten tournament.

 On June 5, 2017, Matta mutually agreed with Ohio State to step down as its head coach due to health issues that were causing a decline in team performance and recruiting.
-His final season at Ohio State was the only in Matta's entire career that he failed to achieve at least 20 wins.
+His final season at Ohio State was the first time in Matta's entire career that he failed to achieve at least 20 wins.

-Return to Butler
+Back to Butler

 On April 3, 2022, it was announced that Butler hired Matta as head coach to replace LaVall Jordan.